 BFA will create a dynamic learning environment by integrating technology into its curricula.
-BFA will provide opportunities for students to access information, organize data, create, and problem-solve using a variety of age-appropriate technologies that may include iPods, iPads, Chrome Books, mobile technology labs and two technology labs.
+BFA will provide opportunities for students to access information, organize data, create, and problem-solve using a variety of age-appropriate technologies that may include iPads, ChromeBooks and two technology labs.
 Classrooms have whiteboards, interactive projectors and document readers that enable teachers to display information from computers, creating a dynamic learning environment for students through the technology's interactive nature, vivid images, and video and audio capabilities.
 Research shows that students engaged in technology-rich environments show significant gains and achievements in all subject areas, improved attitudes toward learning, and increased self-esteem.